anaconda/anaconda-auth/README.md

 <api-key>
 ```

-If the user typed `n` or the command was not run on an interactive terminal an error message is shown instructing
+If the user typed `n` or the command was not run on an interactive terminal, an error message is shown instructing
-the user how to login or configure the API key.
+the user how to log in or configure the API key.

 ```text
 ❯ anaconda auth whoami